Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Bathurst - South, placing the area among the bottom 25% of areas assessed nationally

-Bathurst - South granted approval for approximately 29 residential properties annually over the past five financial years ending June 30, totalling 149 homes.
-As of June 26, 2022, 22 approvals have been recorded in this financial year.
-The average construction cost value of new dwellings is $294,000.
-Commercial approvals totalled $4.9 million in the current financial year.
+Bathurst South has recorded approximately 29 residential properties granted approval annually over the past five financial years ending June 30, 2021, totalling 149 homes.
+As of April 28, 2026, 22 approvals have been recorded in the current financial year.
+The average value of new dwellings developed is $294,000.
+There has also been $4.9 million in commercial approvals this financial year.

-In comparison to Rest of NSW, Bathurst - South has around two-thirds the rate of new dwelling approvals per person and ranks at the 31st percentile nationally, indicating somewhat limited buyer options while demand for established properties strengthens.
-Recent construction comprises 46.0% detached houses and 54.0% medium and high-density housing.
+Relative to the rest of NSW, Bathurst South has around two-thirds the rate of new dwelling approvals per person and ranks among the 31st percentile nationally, indicating somewhat limited buyer options while demand for established properties strengthens.
+Recent construction comprises 46% detached houses and 54% medium and high-density housing.
 The estimated population density is 522 people per dwelling approval.
-Population forecasts project Bathurst - South will gain 1,831 residents by 2041.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+Population forecasts indicate Bathurst South will gain approximately 1,831 residents by 2041.
+At current development rates, housing supply may struggle to meet population growth, potentially increasing buyer competition and supporting price increases.

-Population forecasts indicate Bathurst - South will gain 1,831 residents through to 2041.
+Population forecasts indicate Bathurst - South will gain 1,831 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development